engelvinter/tellsticklove/README.md

 Edit the tellstick.conf file and add your switches and temperature sensors:
 > vi /etc/tellstick.conf

-If needed learn any sensors their unique id (selflearning):
-> tdtool -learn telldus_id

-Try any switches by executing:
-> tdtool --on telldus_id

 Create the Home Assistant container:
 > home-assistant.sh create